COGS18/COGS18.github.io/_build/materials/06-DataTypes.md

 ## The `in` Operator

 <div class="alert alert-success">
-The `in` operator asks whether an element is present inside a collection, and returns a boolean answer.
+The <code>in</code> operator asks whether an element is present inside a collection, and returns a boolean answer.
 </div>